Salford’s ‘Local Offer’ for children and young people with special educational needs and/or disabilities

-The Headteacher, Miss Donoghue, welcomes any parent or carer should they wish to come and discuss concerns regarding their child.
+The Headteacher, Mrs Doyle, welcomes any parent or carer should they wish to come and discuss concerns regarding their child.

-We also have a parent liaison member of staff (Miss Caroline Coffey) who greets the pupils each day at the school entrances, helps new pupils settle in quickly and is available for parents to speak to should they wish to share any queries or concerns.
-Mrs Bryla, a member of the support staff, speaks several languages and is also available to speak to parents, as necessary.
+We also have a Family Liaison Officer (Miss Caroline Coffey) who greets the pupils each day at the school entrances, helps new pupils settle in quickly and is available for parents to speak to should they wish to share any queries or concerns.

-Our Caritas Schools' Service offers counselling services and social care support for both pupils and families on Wednesdays.
+Our Place2Be Mental Health Counsellor, Helen Stansfield-Boys, prvides counselling and support for both pupils and families every Thursday and Friday.
 Further details and contacts can be found at the school office.

 Should you need to seek guidance outside of the school, then the Salford Parent Partnership Service (0161 778 0538) can offer support and impartial advice.